rffscghg/OPEX-CAPEX/realistic-costs-markdown/README.md

 state space for OPEX and CAPEX costs to cover the range of realistic values for actual investments, including fossil CAPEX and green OPEX, which are constants in the current version of our model.
-We are planning to present results for two scenarios: power plants and consumer vehicles.
+We are planning to present results for two scenarios: power plants and cars.

 Our main source is the Rhodium Climate Outlook, which was just released a couple weeks ago (November 30, 2023).
 We got these values from the